suramn/CalculatorChatBot/README.md

 # Calculator Chat Bot

-This is a sample Microsoft Teams bot to be able to conduct four basic arithmetic operations
+This is a sample Microsoft Teams bot to be able to conduct mathematical operations

 ## Premise to create bot